austinmama/customer-portal/cpsub2not.md

 Increasingly, IBM customers rely on {{site.data.keyword.BluSoftlayer_notm}} infrastructure services (IaaS), either by contracting with IBM for managed infrastructure services, by contracting for cloud services that run on {{site.data.keyword.BluSoftlayer_notm}} infrastructure, or by contracting directly with {{site.data.keyword.BluSoftlayer_notm}} infrastructure services.
 When cloud services involve infrastructure, only SoftLayer account users are authorized to receive notifications, as described in the preceding section.
 In some cases, you might not want the IBM Account or Managed Service teams that are involved in the operations or support of infrastructure services to access your SoftLayer accounts.
 A new feature has been added to the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal that allows you to designate a list of subscribers, for example IBM personnel, to receive notifications without having any privileges on your accounts.

-To assign a list of subscribers, master users can log in to their customer portal account and use the following steps:
+To create a list of subscribers, master users can log in to their account and use the following steps:
-1. Click **Support** > **Events** from the menu.
-2. Choose the event type to add subscribers to.
-2. From the pop-up window, add the email address or addresses.
-Email addresses can be IBM or non-IBM.
+1. Go to the [Additional Subscribers](https://cloud.ibm.com/classic/support/subscribers) page.
-3. Click **Create**.
+2. Click **Create**.
+2. Enter the subscriber's email address, and click **Create**.

 Email addresses added as additional subscribers receive planned and unplanned event notifications, and opened support tickets.
 The notifications have technical details so you can take that into consideration when you add subscribers.
 Because of the detailed technical nature of the notifications, the intended subscribers are those who can understand, in detail, how the notification impacts your {{site.data.keyword.BluSoftlayer_notm}} infrastructure environment.
 Subscribing recipients who aren't able to understand the potential client impact based on the details in the notification is counter-productive and strongly advised against.